 - 9″x9″ Baking dish

 Since gelatin is one of those slimy textures that Jax doesn’t care for, we love to use it for sensory play!
 I simply mix up the gelatin according to the directions, pour in about half of my mixture, and add some toys in.
 After chilling the gelatin in the refrigerator for a couple of hours so that the first layer is firm, I add the rest of the mixture to our container along with more toys.
 This way all of the toys aren’t at the bottom, which can be really discouraging for little ones who need an instant reward to want to keep going for those bottom toys!
-These dinosaurs, which we also picked up form Target in their dollar section, are perfect for this type of layering.
+These dinosaurs, which we also picked up from Target in their dollar section, are perfect for this type of layering.

 I love being able to tear one square from the Brawny Tear-A-Square roll to rest my mixing spoon on, and select the custom size of paper twoels I need to place under my gelatin baking dish while pouring.
 Brawny is a great brand to have on hand because their paper towels are 2-ply, with 256 quarter sheets on each roll.
 You better believe all those sheets sure come in handy with our messy SPD activities!